This is a follow-up to an earlier post about Accenture’s creation of a Redactable Bitcoin.

-Bitcoin users and online bookkeeping services ascribe value to bitcoin with the expectation that nodes continue to enforce predetermined rules.
+Bitcoin users ascribe value to bitcoin with the expectation that nodes continue to enforce predetermined rules.
 The minute that Bitcoin nodes allow exceptions to the rules via master key, the price of Bitcoin will fall to zero2.

 I make fun of R3 Consortium for pretending to do blockchain while actually producing data standards, but they did get one thing right.
 If you want to create a decentralized clearing and settlement system, the first thing you gotta do is get everyone to agree to the same rules.

 1. Bitcoin uses double-entry bookkeeping, where every transaction has a corresponding debit and credit.
 The unspent transaction outputs represent remaining credits.